chuchingkai/vimconfig/README.md

 # Customize your plugin

-##Add a submoudle of plugin
+##Add a submodule of plugin

     cd .vim/bundle
-    git submoudle add URL
+    git submodule add URL
     # not sure for this step:
     git submodule update --init --recursive -- bundle/path_to_it modify vimrc

-##Remove a submoudle of plugin
+##Remove a submodule of plugin

     rm from .gitmodules
     rm from .git/config